ritikkkkkk10/PropertyListingApplication/README.md

-# PropertyListingApplication
-Property Listing Application
 Overview
-The Property Listing Application is an Android app designed to help users browse and manage property listings.
-The app integrates with Firebase for real-time data updates and user authentication.
-Users can view a list of properties, search for specific properties, and mark their favorite properties for quick access.

-Features
-Browse Properties: View a list of properties with details including name, location, price, and description.
-Search Functionality: Search for properties based on name, location, or price.
-Favorites: Mark properties as favorites and view them in a dedicated favorites section.
-Real-Time Updates: Get real-time updates on property listings from Firebase.
-User Authentication: Sign in and sign out using Firebase Authentication.
+This app allows users to view and manage property listings.
+Users can log in or register, view property details, add properties to their favorites, and if they are administrators, add new properties to the system.
+The app also features a search functionality to help users find properties based on their requirements.

+Getting Started
 Prerequisites
-Android Studio: Ensure you have Android Studio installed for development and testing.
+Android Studio: Ensure you have Android Studio installed on your computer.
-Firebase Account: Set up a Firebase project and configure it for your Android app.
+Firebase Setup: Make sure you have set up Firebase for your project and added the necessary configuration files (google-services.json).
-Dependencies: Make sure to include the necessary Firebase and AndroidX dependencies in your build.gradle files.
 Setup
-1. Firebase Setup
-   Create a Firebase Project:

-Go to the Firebase Console.
-Create a new project or use an existing one.
-Add Firebase to Your Android App:

-Download the google-services.json file from Firebase and place it in the app directory of your project.
-Add the Firebase SDK dependencies to your build.gradle files.
-2. Project Configuration
 Clone the Repository:

 bash
 Copy code
 git clone <repository-url>
-cd <repository-directory>
-Open the Project in Android Studio:
+Open the Project:

+Launch Android Studio.
-Open Android Studio and select "Open an existing project."
+Select "Open an existing project."
-Navigate to the project directory and open it.
+Navigate to the directory where you cloned the repository and select it.
-Sync Gradle:

-Click "Sync Now" in the notification bar or use File > Sync Project with Gradle Files.
+Add Required Dependencies:

+Open build.gradle files (both project-level and app-level).
+Add the required dependencies, such as Firebase and AndroidX libraries, to your build.gradle files.
+Sync the project with Gradle files.
-Build and Run:
+Build APK:

-Connect an Android device or use an emulator.
-Build and run the application from Android Studio.
+Go to Build > Build Bundle(s) / APK(s) > Build APK(s) in Android Studio.
+Wait for the build process to complete.
+Install the APK:

+Once the APK is built, you can install it on an Android emulator or a physical Android device.
 Usage
-Main Features
+Launch the App:

+Open the installed APK on your emulator or Android device.
+Login or Register:

+The first screen will prompt you to log in or register.
+Choose the appropriate option based on whether you are a new user or an existing user.
+Select User Type:

+After logging in or registering, you will need to select whether you are an admin or a regular user.
+Admin: You will have special access to add new properties.
+Regular User: You will be able to view and manage properties but cannot add new ones.
 Home Screen:

-The Home screen displays a list of all available properties.
-You can scroll through the list to view property details.
-Search Functionality:

-Use the search bar to filter properties based on name, location, or price.
-As you type, the list updates to show matching properties.
+If you are an admin, you will see an option to add properties.
+Click on the "Add Property" option and enter the required details to add a new property.
+If you are not an admin, you will see an option to view all properties.
+Click on "View Properties" to see the list of available properties.
+View Property Details:

+Click on a property from the list to view its details, including its description, price, location, and images.
+You will have the option to add the property to your favorites.
 Favorites:

-Mark properties as favorites by clicking the heart icon (assuming this feature is integrated in your PropertyAdapter).
-Navigate to the Favorites tab to view a list of properties you've marked as favorites.
-This list is dynamically updated based on the IDs stored in SharedPreferences.
+Navigate to the "Favorites" tab in the main screen to view all the properties you have marked as favorites.
-User Authentication:

-Sign in using your Firebase Authentication setup.
-Click the logout button in the toolbar to sign out.
-User Interface Components
-PropertyListActivity: Displays the list of properties with search functionality.
-FavoritesFragment: Shows the list of favorite properties.
-Fetches favorites from SharedPreferences and displays them.
-HomeFragment: Displays the main screen with the list of properties.
-ActivityMainBinding: Manages the main activity layout with tabs and view pager.
-Troubleshooting
-Firebase Authentication Issues:

-Ensure that Firebase Authentication is correctly set up and that you have the right configuration in google-services.json.
-Empty Favorites List:

-Check that your SharedPreferences key matches ("favorites_list") and that the IDs are correctly stored and retrieved.
+You can manage and view your favorite properties in this section.
-Search Not Working:
+Search Properties:

-Verify that the search functionality correctly filters properties based on the search query.
+In the PropertyList Screen, use the search functionality to filter properties based on your requirements.
+Enter search criteria such as property name, location, or price to find properties that match your needs.
+Contributing
+Contributions are welcome!
+Please follow the standard Git workflow (fork, create a branch, make changes, create a pull request) to contribute to the project.